liquid-rust/pldi23-artifact/README.md

 ### Prerequisites

 This artifact provides a [docker](https://www.docker.com/) image with all the dependencies required to test the code.
 All the instructions assume you are using the image.
 To install docker please refer to their [documentation](https://docs.docker.com/).
+The image only supports `linux/amd64`, thus running it in a host with a matching architecture is advised.
+If your host machine runs a different architecture (e.g., Apple Silicon) it is still possible to run the image through emulation, but it will be significantly slower.
+[Enabling Rosetta](https://levelup.gitconnected.com/docker-on-apple-silicon-mac-how-to-run-x86-containers-with-rosetta-2-4a679913a0d5) in Apple Silicon can make things go faster.

 ### Overview of the Artifact